We are currently preparing a new Neighbourhood Character Strategy for Nillumbik

 Purpose: To “check in” with the community on changes Council is proposing to make to the draft Strategy, having considered the community feedback provided in Engagement 2 to the first draft of the document.

-Current Engagement 2 (29 August to 10 October 2022) – Draft Neighbourhood Character Strategy
+Engagement 2 (29 August to 10 October 2022) – Draft Neighbourhood Character Strategy

-In particular, we are seeking feedback regarding whether:
+In particular, we sought feedback regarding whether:

 1. Draft Neighbourhood Character Areas.